Nadira3/alx-interview/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the ALX Backend Specialization Curriculum